 As one of the most densely populated states, the Sunshine State attracts a wide variety of professionals.
 The areas of psychology, therapy, counseling, and social work specifically are expanding so you can bet many find employment in these growing fields.
 Home to many well-known colleges and universities such as Florida National University, students can gain quality higher education in these areas.

 In order to work as a licensed psychologist in Florida, it is of the utmost importance that the right educational path is planned out.
-Such a plan is necessary in order to prepare for getting the proper licensing that the state of Florida requires.
+The state of Florida requires all licensed psychologists to have a doctoral degree in psychology from an accredited or approved school.
+Start a plan in order to obtain what is necessary for getting the proper licensing that the state of Florida requires from Florida National University.

 What are the Duties of a Psychologist?

 There are at least 3 types of psychologist professions: clinical, counseling, and school psychologists.
 Watch this video that further explains the specific duties of these three branches produced by Career One Stop as shown on the United States Department of Labor’s Bureau of Labor Statistics’ (BLS) website:

 First, let’s get into the details of what exactly you’ll need to practice psychology in Florida.

 Bachelor’s Degree in Phycology